| Welcome to the

 experiences with friends.
 We're now the country's number

-it isn't.
-From June 1, 2004 to January 1, 2010, the
+behalf of all hunters.
+From June 1, 2004 to January 1,

-AWTHDA's members in 26 states have been instrumental in
+2013, the AWTHDA's members in 26 states were

-(IA 2005, ME 2007, MS 2007, MT 2005, NH 2007, PA 2007,
+states (IA 2005, ME 2007, MS 2007, MT 2005, NH 2007, PA

-WI 2010), and other states lengthened their fall or
+2007, WI 2010, CT 2013), and other states lengthened

 |